ritazh/AzureSearchBot/CSharp/core-GlobalMessageHandlers/README.md

 # Global Message Handlers Sample

-A global message handler allows you to inspect every incoming message to your bot in order to control the conversation by responding to specific commands.

-For example, you can define a global command in your bot to add a
+You can define global message handlers in your bot to respond to modify the conversation whenever the user responds with a specific word anywhere in your bot.

+For example, you could add a settings global command to your bot to show the bot's settings dialog (allowing the user to modify account settings or their preferences) to the dialog stack whenever the user reponds with the word 'settings', and return to the prior dialog when the settings dialog completes.
+You could also reset the dialog stack and return the user to the Root Dialog whenever the user responds with the word 'cancel' anywhere in your bot.

-A sample that shows how to create global messages handlers to launch bot features from anywhere in the bot by using the [Dialog](https://docs.botframework.com/en-us/csharp/builder/sdkreference/dialogs.html) system in the [Bot Builder for .NET SDK](https://dev.botframework.com/).
+This sample shows how to create global messages handlers to respond to those global commands anywhere in your bot in order to manipulate the conversation.

-Settings - Interupts active dialog, when complete returns to the interupted dialog.
-Cancel - Empties the dialog stack and returns the conversation to the RootDialog.

 ### Prerequisites